UwUSnek/Lumen-Aurora/README.md

 ## Developement
 The engine is meant to be used on Linux systems only.
-We will not add any support for developement on Windows or Mac.
+We do not provide any support for developement on Windows or Mac.

 | Software   | Version   | Path                                     | Required |
 |------------|-----------|------------------------------------------|----------|